Job Submission

 GPUs

 A GPU will not be allocated to a job unless it is explicitly requested.
 In order to request a GPU, you can specify the --gres=gpu:[type:]<number> agrument where the required <number> is the number of GPUs to allocate to the job.
 The type is optional and specifies the type of GPU to allocate.
 The types of GPUs and the associated type arguments are listed in the table below.
+When requested under the general QOS, users will be limited to a maximum of 8 GPUs to be used concurrently.
+No limit is placed on the number of GPUs that can be used concurrently under the preemptible QOS.
+However, preemptible jobs can be interrupted by jobs from the general QOS at any time.

 GPU Types